Oric (computer): Printer port

 The printer port is compatible with the then standard Centronics parallel interface allows for connection of many different types of printers from low quality (e.g. low-resolution thermal printers) to high quality printers, such as fixed font daisy wheel printers or laser printers, though the latter were uncommon and expensive during the period of commercial availability of the Oric range.
 Most contemporary computer printers could produce text output without requiring specific drivers, and often followed de facto standards for simple graphics.
 More advanced use of the printer would have required a specific driver which, given the proliferation of different home computers and standards of the time, may or may not have been available.

 Peripherals

 Colour plotter

 Tangerine's MCP-40 is a plotter with mechanics by Alps Electric.
 The same mechanism was also used as the basis for similar low-cost plotters produced by various home computer manufacturers around that time.
 These included the Atari 1020, the Commodore 1520, the Tandy/Radio Shack CGP-115, the Texas Instruments HX-1000, the Mattel Aquarius 4615, and probably also the Sharp MZ-1P16 (for MZ-800 series).

 Prestel adaptor

 The Prestel adaptor produced by Eureka (Informatika) was the first adaptor produced for the Oric-1 and Oric Atmos computers.
 However this adaptor was only furnished with very limited software.

+Games

+There where ' commercially released games for the Oric, between 1983 and 1987.